costis94/bookcut/README.md

 ```

 ## TO-DO
+* Add Tests
 * Add documentation
 * Add more sources with free e-books
 * Fix organiser so it can use all types of files
 * Add a logger.

 ## Copyrights
-Please use the bookcut app to download **only free e-books** that are legally distributing through *Libgen.*
+Please use the bookcut app to download **only free e-books** that are legally distributing through *BookCut repositories.*
 Bookcut contributors do not have any responsibility for the use of the tool.
 ## Contributing
 Pull requests are welcome, this is my first project so be kind.